genforce/eqgan-sa/README.md

 ## Environment

 This work was developed on the codebase [styleGAN2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch).
-Please follow its environment requirement as below:
+Please follow its requirement as below:

 * Linux and Windows are supported, but Linux is recommended for performance and compatibility reasons.
-* The original codebase uses CUDA toolkit 11.0 and PyTorch 1.7.1, while our experiments were conducted by CUDA toolkit 9.0 and PyTorch 1.8.1.
+* The original codebase used CUDA toolkit 11.0 and PyTorch 1.7.1.
+Our experiments were conducted by CUDA toolkit 9.0 and PyTorch 1.8.1.
 Both the settings are acceptable but may observe a performance difference.
 * Python libraries: `pip install click requests tqdm pyspng ninja imageio-ffmpeg==0.4.3`.

 The code relies heavily on custom PyTorch extensions that are compiled on the fly using NVCC.
 On Windows, the compilation requires Microsoft Visual Studio.
 We recommend installing [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/) and adding it into `PATH` using `"C:\Program Files (x86)\Microsoft Visual Studio\<VERSION>\Community\VC\Auxiliary\Build\vcvars64.bat"`.